isomerpages/sndgo-corp/pages/health/assistive-techonology-robotics.md

 ![robotics in healthcare](/images/our-smart-nation/Initiatives/health-robotics-overview.jpg)

+The elderly and the people with disabilities – need healthcare as one of their core requirements due to their individual needs.
+Therefore, our healthcare system is continually looking into new ways to meet these two groups' needs to ensure that they are getting the best care possible.

-As our population ages, we are working towards ensuring that we are ready to serve the ageing population's needs.
+Especially with our ageing population, we are also working towards ensuring that we are ready to serve our ageing population's changing needs.

 There are three areas of focus:

 ## 1) Enhance Overall Well-being

 - To enable independent living for our growing ageing population